Roof Rain Diverter: Before Installation Guide

 You can install a rain diverter by following these 7 steps.

-4. Cut roof diverter to length: Trim the roof flashing to the correct length with tin snips.
+- Cut the roof diverter to length: Trim the roof flashing to the correct length with tin snips.
 Make sure it extends at least 6 inches past each end of the target zone.

-5. Insert roof diverter and secure: Slide the diverter under the lifted shingles, angling it slightly downward toward the drainage side.
+- Insert the roof diverter and secure: Slide the diverter under the lifted shingles, angling it slightly downward toward the drainage side.
 Nail or screw it into place beneath the shingle layer.

 Expert Tips for Roof Diverter Installation